code-423n4/code-contests/README.md

 # Participating In A Code Contest
 ## Sponsors
-To sponsor a code contest, please join the [C4 Discord](https://discord.gg/EY5dvm3evD) and DM an organizer.

 ## Wardens
-To participate in a code contest as a C4 Warden, please check the active contests in the [contests directory](contests/README.md).
-If you’re looking to join a team or apply for a bounty, pop into the [C4 Discord](https://discord.gg/EY5dvm3evD).
-You can also stay up to date with new contests by [following C4 on Twitter](https://twitter.com/code423n4).

 ## Judges
 Judges are community curated participants selected by C4 organizers.
 Judges must demonstrate experience in the DeFi and smart contract space.
 If you qualify and would like to volunteer as a judge, please join the [C4 Discord](https://discord.gg/EY5dvm3evD)and DM an organizer.